Data flows after Brexit

 Data flows after Brexit - actions required

-The Brexit transition period ended on 31st December 2020.
-After that date, the UK became a Third Country in the eyes of the EU and thus transfers of personal data need to be looked at differently.
-Transfers of personal data from the EU to a Third Country are required under the GDPR to be protected by safeguards in order to ensure “essential equivalence” with EU data protection standards.
+Following the end of the transition period on 31st December 2020 the UK became a Third Country in the eyes of the EU and thus transfers of personal data need to be looked at differently.
+In general, transfers of personal data from the EU to a Third Country are required under the GDPR to be protected by safeguards in order to ensure “essential equivalence” with EU data protection standards.
 There are various options in order to comply, as follows:

 An adequacy decision in favour of the Third Country, awarded by the EU, indicating that the data protection regime of that Third Country offers equivalent protection to individuals to that offered under EU regulations